 Your doctor will want to ask you about your diarrhoea.
 The frequency, quantity, and consistency of normal bowel movements are very individual.
 They depend on your metabolism, the foods you eat, your activity level, the amount of fluids you drink, the medicines you take, and even any stress that you are experiencing.
-Your doctor will be looking for changes from your normal habits, things that are out of the ordinary.
+Your doctor will be looking for changes from your normal bowel habits.
 The doctor will look for alterations that are commonly associated with diarrhoea-causing conditions.
 Your doctor will be asking you a series of questions that help choose which laboratory tests will be the most useful.
 These questions may include:

 - What is the frequency of your stools?